fruit-punchsamurai/cpp-wordle-clone/README.md

 ### Prerequisites

 Windows/Linux
-+Download and install wxWidgets to the system
+-Download and install wxWidgets to the system
-+Setup vscode for tasks build OR
+-Setup vscode for tasks build OR
-+Manually compile the code
+-Manually compile the code